openconnectivity/IOTivity-setup/Readme.md

-# IOTivity setup
+# IoTivity Classic setup

-This repo contains bash scripts to setup a build enviroment to use DeviceBuilder with IOTivity.
+This repo contains bash scripts to setup a build enviroment to use DeviceBuilder with IoTivity Classic.
 The scripts setup the next repos (from git) in the folders:
-- iotivity (IOTivity 1.3.1 or 2.0.0)
+- IoTivity Classic (IOTivity 1.3.1 or 2.0.0)
 - DeviceBuilder (latest version)
 - mraa (MRAA library to interact with HW)